7777 USA - Donald Trump

 Trump

-Trump had been married to his wife, Melania, for twelve years and they are parents to their son, Barron.
+Trump had been married to his wife, Melania, and they are parents to their son, Barron.
 Additionally, Donald Trump has four adult children, Don Jr., Ivanka, Eric and Tiffany, and eight grandchildren.
 Born in the New York City borough of Queens, Trump grew up in the wealthy neighborhood of Jamaica Estates.
 He was the fourth of five children.
 His father, Fred Trump, was a real estate developer with an authoritarian style -- one that he passed down to his ambitious son.

 A 13-year-old with a history of trouble at school, his father Fred Trump sent him to a military academy to be straightened out.
 New York Military Academy in Cornwall-on-Hudson boasted of its record whipping rebellious boys into shape.